-The Folsom estate planning attorneys at Mayer & Young, PC, will sit down with you during a free consultation and provide you with options for creating an estate plan that will meet your individual needs.
+The Folsom estate planning attorneys at Mayer & Young, PC, will sit down with you during your consultation and provide you with options for creating an estate plan that will meet your individual needs.

 A will is the foundation to any estate plan and is essential to ensuring that your assets are passed down the way that you want them to be.
 A will can be used to simply link to your trust, this is known as a pour-over will, or it can stand alone and dictate how your property is divided.